-Submission dates for all modes of cost allocation reports are annually established by Administrative Bulletin. - see the Report Dates Subject to Withholding of State or Federal Aids for FY 20xx-xx bulletin for the applicable period.
+Submission dates for all modes of cost allocation reports are annually established by the System Office. - see the FY 20xx-xx Report Dates Subject to Withholding of State or Federal Aids reporting requirements for the applicable period.

 Also, subsequent to any month in which the district's estimated FTEs for the year and/or aidable cost for the year changes by 5% or more, a projected/re-estimate report must be submitted.
 Districts may also submit a report for any other month.
 For these unscheduled reports, submit only the VE-CA-9 and VE-CA-9s.